 Performance of mobile check deposit may be affected by external factors such as communication network latency.
 An Electronic Deposit is not considered “received” by us unless we send you a message confirming that we received it.

-You are limited in the amount that you may deposit at any given time using mobile check deposit.
-The following deposit limits apply to each account:
+There are limits to the amount that you may deposit at any given time using mobile check deposit as follows:

-The deposit limits vary depending on many factors, including your deposit history and the length of your relationship with us.
+Customers with certain deposit limits will have their entire deposit amount held for five Business Days, with funds available by the sixth Business Day.
+See “Delayed funds availability” below for more details.
+Deposit limits vary depending on many factors, including your deposit history and the length of your relationship with us.
 Deposit limits are subject to change as we continually evaluate these factors.
 Your current deposit limits will always be displayed on screen at the time of deposit.

-Mobile check deposit is available 24/7/365, but the availability of the accepted deposit is subject to the following processing cutoff times:
+Mobile check deposit is available 24/7/365, but the availability of the accepted deposit is subject to the following Business Day processing cutoff times:

 In certain circumstances, and at our discretion, your entire deposit (or a portion of your deposit) may be delayed for a longer period under the following circumstances: